 I used the beautiful undyed Mary Flanagan as a base and added a splash of color at the palm.
 This unexpected little burst serves to highlight the mitten’s unique assembly and classic shape that I love so much. -Molly

-- one piece of felted wool in a contrasting color.
-I used: Turquoise, Blue Spark, Astro Blue, and Old Crow
+- Contrast Color: 1 piece of Mary Flanagan's Felted Wool in a contrasting color.
+I used Turquoise, Blue Spark, Astro Blue, and Old Crow.

-Note: If you'd like to make these a bit bigger add a 1/4-inch to the width of each template piece before you cut them out.
+Note: If you'd like to make these a bit bigger add a 1/4 inch around each template piece before you cut it out.

-Cut out all of the pieces as directed on the temple.
-You will have:
+Cut out all of the pieces as directed on the Template.
+You will have...

-- two palm pieces in the contrasting color
+- 2 Back pieces in the Main Color

 Sew along the pinned edge with a 1/4-inch seam allowance, stopping at the marked point.